Last Updated on

 Other Health Benefits

-Renal function may also improve.
-The immune system is strengthened due to CoQ10 use.
+The immune system is strengthened due to CoQ10.
 It may reduce arthritis and/or joint pain which is so common in older dogs.

-Another noticeable CoQ10 effect could be that your dog will display higher energy levels.
+Another noticeable effect could be that your dog will have higher energy levels.

 Fido’s Free Radicals

-So while this naturally occurring compound is primarily known for heart health, there is an aspect which points to excellent preventative health benefits for dogs.
+So while this naturally occurring compound is primarily known for helping the heart, there is an aspect which points to more general preventative health benefits.